freeCodeCamp/guide/src/pages/javascript/random-method/index.md

 ---
-title: The Random Method
+title: Random Method
 ---
-## The Random Method
+## Random Method

 JavaScript has an excellent built in method for producing random numbers.
 It is Math.random().
 When Math.random is executed it produces a random number that can be anywhere between 0 and 1.
 The 0 is included and 1 is excluded.
 To get a random number between a larger range multiply the result of Math.random by a number.